alhqlearn/REEXPLORE/README.md

 https://github.com/connorcoley/scscore.git
 ```
 ### Preparation

-We provided our pre-trained model and large datasets in Git LFS format.
-Moreover, all the three datasets used for pre-training are provided in the following link
+Our pre-trained models are available in Git LFS format.
+Additionally, all three datasets used for pre-training can be accessed via the link below:

 https://drive.google.com/drive/folders/1n-MfWsh3Y1d_HflR44dVPX1UbHuRq0BK?usp=sharing

-Download it and keep it in `dataset` folder.
+Please download the datasets and place them in the `dataset` folder.

 ## Training
 ### Pre-training of RL agent
 ```